 But beneath the dancing and the music and the food lies a deadly serious purpose: to force the U.S. government to officially acknowledge the mass murder of their people.
 It’s something that Turkey denies even today.
-And it’s something the federal government refuses to do.

 Armenians in New England have not forgotten.
 Every year they celebrate April 24 as a day of remembrance with solemn prayers and speeches.

 But they’ve gone even further than that.
-In the 1920s, Armenians who survived the Ottoman violence hatched a plot to avenge their people – from Watertown, Massachusetts.
+In the 1920s, Armenians who survived the Ottoman violence hatched a plot to avenge their people – from Watertown, Mass.
 Only in the past few years have details about the conspiracy come to light.

 Armenia, a mountainous country wedged between Turkey, Iran and Georgia, goes back to antiquity.
 Its most notable geographic feature is Mount Ararat.
 The country adopted Christianity as its official religion sometime in the third or fourth century, even before Rome did.

 The state religion is the Armenian Apostolic Church.
 (For an explanation of its relationship to the Roman Catholic Church, click here.)

 In the 1860s, Protestant missionaries in the region persuaded a handful of young Armenian men to come to Massachusetts to study for the clergy at the Andover Theological Seminary in Newton.
 Others came as servants to the missionaries, but then found better work elsewhere.